optakt/optakt.github.io/content/flare/consensus.md

 Typically, clients are external to the network nodes and emit transactions that need to be agreed upon.

-Nodes in the network maintain an asymmetric signature scheme and all others can authentically verify their messages via public key.
+Nodes in the network maintain an asymmetric signature scheme and all others can authentically verify their messages via public keys.
 Blockmania keep consistent blocks history using a DAG structure, that is subsequently interpreted by each node separately.

 The basic inter-node network operation in Blockmania consists of each node periodically broadcasting a block to all other nodes.